 Area B Minimum Facility (Excavated Pond) High Tailwater Condition (10-Year Exterior Storm) Water Surface Elevations and Structures Affected by Minimum Facility

-Event Interior WSEL ft.
-NGVD 1929 Structures Flooded Above Ground Structures Flooded Above Main Floor
+Event Interior WSEL ft NGVD 1929 Structures Flooded Above Ground Structures Flooded Above Main Floor

 2 Year 4.65 0 0

 10 Year 5.84 11 1

 50 Year 6.55 33 1

 100 Year 6.86 33 5

-7.5.2.3 Interior Levee/ Non Structural Alternative
+7.5.2.3 Interior Levee/Non Structural Alternative

-151. Prior to Hurricane Sandy (October 29-30, 2012), a plan to provide interior levees was developed.
+158. Prior to Hurricane Sandy (October 29-30, 2012), a plan to provide interior levees was developed.
 The interior levee would run along Fox Lane with a maximum top elevation of +7 feet NGVD 1929.
-This levee would have protected homes along Fox Lane, which are now schedule for acquisition and demolition.
+This levee would have protected homes along Fox Lane, which are now scheduled for acquisition and demolition.
 Non-structural protection, such as elevation or flood proofing, on Cedar Grove Avenue and along Kissam Avenue was also included.
-There were approximately 15 to 20 homes at Kissam Avenue, and approximately 4 homes at Cedar Grove Avenue that would have required non-structural protection under this alternative.
+There were approximately 15 to 20 homes at Kissam Avenue and approximately 4 homes at Cedar Grove Avenue that would have required non-structural protection under this alternative.

-152. Evaluations conducted prior to Hurricane Sandy (October 29-30, 2012), revealed that this plan would not be cost effective.
-Because most of the structures that would have been protected by this plan are part of the New York State buyout program the alternative was eliminated from consideration and not updated for post-Sandy conditions.
+159. Most of the structures that would have been protected by this plan are part of the New York State buyout program.
+Therefore, this alternative has been eliminated from consideration and not updated for post-Sandy conditions.